cookiecutter/cookiecutter/docs/usage.rst

 Grab a Cookiecutter template
 ----------------------------

 First, find a Cookiecutter project template.
-To get started quickly, you can find a collection of templates here:
+To get started quickly, select one of the templates listed here:

 * `Cookiecutter Templates`_ by Sebastian Ruml